Learning Git

 git clone https://github.com/yexca/typecho-theme-book.git

-Get the link from the repository page by clicking the Code button.
+You can find the repo link on the project page by clicking the Code button.

 Add files to the staging area: